 If you or someone you are close with suffers from migraines, you may ask what the cause of the problem is.
 Despite constant research, migraines still remain somewhat of a mystery.
 However, researchers have pinpointed likely causes and contributing factors.
 They happen in people with a more sensitive nervous system.
 Nerve cells in the brain are stimulated easier, producing abnormal electrical activity.
 This causes disturbances in various functions – vision, balance, speech, coordination, etc. Overstimulation of the trigeminal nerve (the 5th cranial nerve) explains the crippling headache that impacts many migraineurs.
 The trigeminal nerve can cause pain behind the eyes, in the scalp and forehead, the mouth, and the jaw.
 Additionally, when the nerve is overstimulated, it can release substances that lead to painful inflammation of the blood vessels in the brain and the delicate covering of the nerves and brain tissue (the meninges).

 Something else you may have noticed is that migraines are more common among women.
 Estrogen, the hormone that is dominant in females, may explain why women may be more susceptible to experiencing migraines right before, during, or just after their menstrual cycle.
+Therefore, you should consider drinking salt water for migraine.
+It has been witnessed that the benefits of salt for headache is exceptional.

 Himalayan sea salt differs from regular table salt because of its purity and mineral content.
 It is rich in calcium, magnesium, potassium, sodium, and other minerals.
 If dehydration is a factor in the development of your migraine episodes, then the simple trick of preparing a mixture of fresh water, Himalayan sea salt crystals, and fresh lemon juice may help you to feel better.
+For Further Information Read this Guide: Headache Locations and Their Meaning

 When it comes to trying to address the underlying cause of migraines, upper cervical chiropractic care has helped many people to regain their quality of life.
 A misalignment of the uppermost vertebra in the neck, the atlas, can contribute to the development of migraine attacks.
 It can do so in several ways: